jneight/appengine-utils/README.md

 appengine-utils
 ===============

-Some utils and snippets for development in GoogleAppEngine
+Some utilities and snippets for development in GoogleAppEngine